Traversing film, cultural criticism, and archival excavation

 dream hampton is an award-winning filmmaker and writer from Detroit.
 For two decades, her essays and cultural criticism shaped a generation.

-While a sophomore studying film at New York University's Tisch School of the Arts, she published her first editorial in The Source Magazine, taking on Dr. Dre for assaulting music journalist Dee Barnes.
-Her essays, criticism, and profiles appeared in The Village Voice, The New York Times, VIBE, The Washington Post, NPR and Spin Magazine, and in more than a dozen anthologies.
-Known for her directness and clarity of vision, hampton’s practice traverses between film, cultural criticism, and archival excavation to create works that insist upon the urgency of justice, memory, and liberation.
+While a sophomore at NYU’s Tisch School of the Arts, she published her first editorial in The Source, taking on Dr. Dre for assaulting journalist Dee Barnes.
+Her essays and criticism have appeared in The New York Times, VIBE, The Washington Post, NPR, Spin, and more than a dozen anthologies.
+In 2010 she collaborated with Shawn “Jay-Z” Carter on his New York Times bestselling book, Decoded.

 dream hamptono on the roof of The Source's office in New YorkMethod Man and dream hampton on the Staten Island Ferry